-This is paid-for content in association with Loop.
+This is paid-for content in association with the Loop App.

 Right now it’s impossible to switch providers to get a better energy deal.
 All suppliers are charging the capped price.
 Meanwhile, the few deals on offer to fix the price are more expensive, not less.
 This means the only way to reduce costs and energy usage is to save energy where we can.
 But just how do we go about saving energy?
 Step forward Loop.